andrew-edwards/csas-latex/README.md

 (iii) Papers with three or more authors appear after the dual-authored  papers and are arranged chronologically.

-[For Redbanded I had to re-order Edwards et al. and Yamanaka et al. references, and took out http links for some.]
+[For Redbanded I had to re-order Edwards et al. (switch a and b?) and Yamanaka et al. references, and took out http links for some.]

 Doing http:// links (CSAS wants them to be live and clickable) seems to work automatically when you make a .pdf.
 They don't have to be underlined.
 Though I think that has since changed and they don't want the http text visible, which is tricky.
 For Redbanded I've taken them out.